-4.2.7.6 Mental Health Parity Reporting
+4.2.7.6 Mental Health Parity Reporting and Compliance Assurance Activities

-The Contractor is required to provide documentation necessary to establish and demonstrate compliance with MHPAEA (42 CFR § 438, subpart K) regarding the provision of behavioral health benefits.
-Specific reporting requirements will be described in the CCC Plus Technical Manual.
+As requested, the Contractor is required to provide documentation and reporting necessary to establish and demonstrate compliance with MHPAEA (42 CFR § 438, subpart K) regarding the provision of MH/SUD benefits.
+Specific reporting requirements may be requested by the Department at a future date and listed in the CCC Plus Technical Manual.